catpea/catpea-project/database/furkies-purrkies/poem-1159/index.md

 when you mistype something in your code, you get a SYNTAX ERROR.

-Those three things are functions, ifs and loops, and your programming langue both comes with some functions, like exit...
+Those three things are functions, ifs and loops, and your programming language both comes with some functions, like exit...

 And lets you make your own, that then can call other function, including functions you made, so you are constantly nesting function calls.